dappsnation/ng-rive/README.md

 # API

 ## Canvas
-The `RiveCanvasDirective` loads a `.riv` animation file into it's canvas tag :
+The `RiveCanvas` loads a `.riv` animation file into it's canvas tag :

 #### Input
 - `[riv]`: The `.riv` file or it's name if in the asset.
 Full path is managed by the `RIVE_FOLDER` token.